clojure-emacs/cider/doc/interactive_programming.md

     An even better solution would be to install [which-key][], which will automatically show you a list of available keybindings as you start typing some keys.
-This will simplify your interactions with CIDER quite a lot (especially in the beginning).
+This will simplify your interactions with CIDER quite a lot, especially in
+    the beginning.
 Here's what you'd see if you typed <kbd>C-c C-d</kbd> in a Clojure buffer:

 ![CIDER which-key](images/cider-which-key.png)